justindujardin/mathy/libraries/website/docs/envs/complex_simplify.md

-Core to working with algebra problems is the ability to `simplify complex terms`, and Mathy provides an environment that generates problems with complex terms that require simplification to satisfy the win-conditions.
+Core to working with algebra problems is the ability to simplify complex terms.
+Mathy provides an environment that generates problems with complex terms that require simplification to satisfy the win conditions.

 ## Challenge

-In Complex Simplify the agent must learn to quickly combine coefficients and like variables inside a single complex term
+In Complex Simplify, the agent must learn to quickly combine coefficients and like variables inside a single complex term.

 Examples